 Can municipal staff become members?
 No, BCMCLC members—core, associate and community levels—must be locally elected officials.

 How does a local official become a member?
-To discuss becoming a BCMCLC, a locally elected official can contact David Dubois of CEA.
+To discuss becoming a BCMCLC, a locally elected official can contact Janice Keyes of CEA.

 What types of membership are there for BCMCLC?
 There are 3 types of members: Core members, Associate Members and Community Members.
 For a complete description of all, please review this outline.